RELATES TO: KRS 186A.115, 516, 523

 STATUTORY AUTHORITY: KRS 186A.115(1)(a)

-NECESSITY, FUNCTION, AND CONFORMITY: KRS 186A.115(1)(a) requires the department to promulgate an administrative regulation establishing certification requirements for certified inspectors.
-This administrative regulation establishes the requirements for becoming a certified motor vehicle inspector.
+NECESSITY, FUNCTION, AND CONFORMITY: KRS 186A.115(1)(a) requires the department to promulgate an administrative regulation establishing the certification requirements for a certified motor vehicle inspector.
+This administrative regulation establishes the requirements necessary to become a certified motor vehicle inspector and the process required for a motor vehicle inspector to be recertified.

-(1) The sheriff of the county for which the individual is to be certified shall submit the following information to the commissioner:
+Section 1.
+Requirements.
+(1) The sheriff of the county for which the individual is to be certified shall submit the information established in paragraphs (a) through (g) of this subsection to the commissioner of the Department of Vehicle Regulation:

 (a) Name of sheriff;